-- Monitoring uses systematic collection of data on specified indicators to provide management and to also provide the main stakeholders of an ongoing intervention with indications of the extent of progress and achievement of objectives and progress in the use of allocated funds. - Evaluation is a systematic and objective assessment of ongoing or completed interventions (actions/policies), their design, implementation and results according to the following criteria: relevance, effectiveness, efficiency, sustainability, impact, coherence and EU added-value.
-From the perspective of drawing conclusions and recommendations under tasks 9.5, this definition is complemented as follows: Evaluation provides the information that is required to draw validated conclusions and recommendations from the project, as defined by the objectives and scope of the project.
+- Monitoring uses systematic collection of data on specified indicators to provide management and to also provide the main stakeholders of an ongoing intervention with indications of the extent of progress and achievement of objectives and progress in the use of allocated funds [1]. - Evaluation is a systematic and objective assessment of ongoing or completed interventions (actions/policies), their design, implementation and results according to the following criteria: relevance, effectiveness, efficiency, sustainability, impact, coherence and EU added-value.
+From the perspective of drawing conclusions and recommendations, this definition is complemented as follows: Evaluation provides the information that is required to draw validated conclusions and recommendations from the project, as defined by the objectives and scope of ATELIER.

-ATELIER has allocated a separate WP to monitoring and evaluation (WP9).
-ATELIER's work package on M&E has multiple objectives as it aims at providing the required data for progress and performance reporting of the PED-related measures performed in ATELIER, but it also will profile itself as supporter to the other work packages of the project in order to evaluate the effectiveness and status goal achievement of the activities performed in the other work packages, as well as the impacts the PEDs measures achieved.
+ATELIER has specifically addressed monitoring and evaluation in the project set-up.
+ATELIER's M&E activities have multiple objectives as they aim at providing the required data for progress and performance reporting of the PED-related measures performed in ATELIER, but it also will profile itself as supporter to the implementation of specific activities and interventions of the project in order to evaluate the effectiveness and status goal achievement, as well as the impacts at broader scales.

-As such, WP9 helps the project by evaluating how the PEDs in general and specific measures perform and if the envisaged targets are reached.
-Therefore, WP9 aims at regular feedback provided to the other work packages of ATELIER in order to inform, discuss and evaluate the performance indicators jointly.
-In addition, WP9 enables the benchmark with other PED projects and pursues an active exchange with them on lessons learned and methods applied relevant for M&E. Finally, WP9 is responsible for the formal reporting of the monitored data to the SCIS platform and for preparing the PED performance data for dissemination to the Commission and for a broader audience.
+As such, M&E helps the project by evaluating how the PEDs in general and specific measures perform and if the envisaged targets are reached.
+Therefore, M&E aims at providing regular feedback to the other project activities in order to inform, discuss and evaluate the performance indicators jointly.
+In addition, M&E enables the benchmark with other PED projects and pursues an active exchange with them on lessons learned and methods applied.
+Finally, the activities scheduled under the M&E umbrella serve the formal reporting of the monitored data to the SCIS platform and for preparing the PED performance data for dissemination to the Commission and for a broader audience.